alpineduo/alpineduo.github.io/_posts/2020-04-22-fann-mountains-part4-hike-20.md

 2.8 - we start walking on the road, hoping to hitch hike.
 We got lucky again but not that much.
 The truck driver stopped and let us hop on to the rear part.
 It was full of dust (they haven't cleaned the rear part for years) and it was covered all around so not much fresh oxygen during the ride.
 I quickly regret choosing this idea and just holding tight and counting minutes.
 Not much fun but thinking of it now, all went good - what an experience.
 As I stay attached to the front cabing.
 My friends are in the rear part.
 We are all covered in dust (breathing was hard) and do not know what is going on outside as we do not see anything.
 The road was not an asphalt road, curvy dusty road often just for one car so stop, let something pass and move again.
 We were jumping and going from left to right, like a roller coaster ride.
 I am so happy once the truck stops.
 We know this is time to hop off.
 We survived!
 We end up at the main road, leading to Dushanbe.
 We stop another car, all 3 of us are able to fit in with backpacks.
 The main road leading to Dushanbe is another adventure.
 It goes through mountains so up to above 3000 meters and down again.
 There is the Anzob tunnel.
 What an experience!
 The dark place full of dust, holes.
 Once we cross this tunnel, there is a new asphalt road to the valley, safer as the other part.
 We arrive early afternoon to Dushanbe and start exploring the city.

 3.8 - We are staying in Dushanbe and exploring the city.
+It was worth coming here, different type of city.
+We event met one local guy who can speak Slovak.
+What a surprise!

 4.8 - return to Panjakent.
 We get a shared taxi to Panjakent.
 The driver knows the road and drives quite fast overtaking any other car, even in the well-known Anzob tunnel.
 Scary moments but managable.
 We meet with the rest of the group in Panjakent.
 The next day time to cross the boarder and be back in Uzbekistan.
-Time to fly back in 2 days.
+We stay over in hostel in Panjakent.
+The one we liked before - Salom hostel.
+Our friends are already there waiting for us.
+The crossing border the next day goes without any problem.
+Taxis are waiting on Uzbek side.
+Negotiate price again and we are back in Samarkand where we stay one day and time to fly back to Europe.

 That is it!
 I hope I provided sufficient details for someone to follow similar tracks in Fann mountains.
-There are couple of worth checking blogs written in English from earlier 2010 years.
+You can download gpx in komoot (the real tracks) or proposed track on alpenvereinaktiv.
+There are couple of worth checking blogs written in English from earlier 2010 years that could help.

-Thanks to my friends for this adventure.
-It was great and I go back in my memories often, happy to made it the last year, we would not be there this year..
+Thanks to my friends for this superb adventure.
+It was great and I go back in my memories often, happy to made it the last year.
+We would not be there this year most probably.

 {% include flexgallery id="gallery-hissar-range" caption="Hissar range hike - Aug 19" %}

 ## Tour info

 Start
-: Iskanderkul
+: Iskanderkul (get a cab to drive you to a new mine above Iskanderkul)

 Stop
-: Iskanderkul
+: Iskanderkul village

 Duration
-: 3 days hiking
+: 3 days hiking (but without White Pyramid, it would be another 3 days most probably)

 ## Activity view